arras-energy/gridlabd-old/docs/Command/Modhelp.md

 Display structure of a class or all classes in a module.

-The comment section includes whether the property is a required input, optional, output, or deprecated.
+The comment section includes whether the property is a required input, optional, dynamic, output, or deprecated.

 # Example